15 Activities for Toddlers at Home

 Their activity level is high, and they need structures to harness that energy in the right direction.

-Structuring kids’ play does not have to take the enjoyment out of it.
-There are a lot of fun activities that you can organize to keep your toddler busy.
+Structuring kids’ play does not have to diminish its enjoyment.
+There are many fun activities that you can organize to keep your toddler busy.

 They can play indoors if it’s winter and more outdoors during summer.
-Whether inside or outside the house, the following sensory activities will make their home life fun and engaging.
+The following sensory activities will make their home life fun and engaging, whether inside or outside the house.

 Indoor Activities for Toddlers at Home

-Sometimes the weather outside is unfavorable for the little one to play.
-Also, there are times when your toddler doesn’t feel like playing outdoors.
+Sometimes, the weather outside is unfavorable for a little one who wants to play, and sometimes, your toddler doesn’t feel like playing outdoors.

-On such occasions, they don’t have to binge-watch their favorite cartoon series.
+They don’t have to binge-watch their favorite cartoon series on such occasions.
 The fun activities below will give you an idea of what you can do for and with your toddlers.

 Most kids enjoy playing with dough both indoors and outdoors.
-There’s a lot that your toddler can make with play dough.
+Your toddler can make a lot with play dough.

-You can provide the dough and then allow them to make what they want.
-If you’re available to play with them, assigning them to model, specific objects will make the game more educational and fun.
+You can provide the dough and allow them to make what they want.
+If you’re available to play with them, assigning them to model specific objects will make the game more educational and fun.

-If your toddlers are still in the oral stage where everything goes mouth, the edible dough will be safer.
+The edible dough will be safer if your toddlers are still in the oral stage, where everything goes mouth.

 Instead of buying artificial play dough, you can use wheat flour, water, and food coloring to make yours.

-From three years of age, children can use glue and paper to make beautiful pieces of art.
+Children as young as three can use glue and paper to make beautiful art pieces.
 You only need to give directions on how to use the glue.
-Better still, be present so that they do not lick or mess up with the glue.
+Be present so they do not lick or mess up with the glue.

 If you help them to apply the glue, they can stick rice, oatmeal, and other particles to make patterns.